 But they did not.
 This failure – Obama’s more than anyone’s – radicalized elements of the opposition and gave an opening to the jihadists.
 So now we are where we are.

 Owen, there is a more limited but viable goal the left should make its own: to make Assad (and everyone else, including the rebels) know that there is a price for crimes against humanity, so that he pauses and decides against committing them.
 And there are viable means to pursue that goal: a one-time, stand-off, targeted strike against certain regime capabilities could send a very strong message and restore deterrence when it comes to the use of chemical and biological weapons.

 By hitting delivery systems – it is probable that rockets or artillery shells were used to deliver the chemical agents in the attack – or command and control facilities, the goal would be to alter the calculations of the Assad regime; to make it think twice before travelling any further down the terrible road to enormity.

 I think that is a limited goal and a realistic means to pursue it.
 The left should support both.
 It is part of the Bennite legacy that large parts of the left fail to see that.
 A refreshingly modest bloke, your own moral and political authority on the left is probably greater than you think.
 I urge you not to use it to oppose the projection of all force aimed at stopping the ongoing crimes against humanity that are taking place in Syria.

-AlanSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+AlanSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.